mitchgavan/mitchgavan.github.io/_posts/2021-02-18-delay-loading-spinners-appearance.md

 image: /images/posts/code-splitting-react.jpg
 ---

-When content is loaded very quickly, loading spinners will flash in and out.
-This is visually unappealing.
-We could improve the user experience if the spinner was not displayed at all in this case.
-This can also improves the perceived performance of your application.
-A simple way to achieve this is to add a slight delay before displaying the loading spinners.
+Web apps should provide a visual indicator when content is being loaded.
+But sometimes this content is loaded very quickly, causing loading spinners to flash in and out.
+Which isn't very useful or visually appealing.
+We could improve the user experience by not displaying the spinner at all in these cases.
+This also improves the perceived performance of the application.
+A simple way to achieve this is to introduce a slight delay before displaying the loading spinners.

 I've found this technique particularly useful when code-splitting your bundle and lazily loading code.
 For example, in React, it is common to code-split routes and only load the code when required.
 Rather than loading the code for the entire application upfront.
 Here's a visual example: